puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resources.md

 	useradd byte

 {% task 4 %}
-Now take a look at Byte using the `puppet resource` tool.
+Now take a look at user byte using the `puppet resource` tool.
 Type the following command:

 	puppet resource user byte

 Potent stuff.
-Note that Byte's password attribute is set to `'!!'`.
+Note that byte's password attribute is set to `'!!'`.
 This isn't a proper password at all!
-In fact, it's a special value indicating Byte has no password whatsoever.
+In fact, it's a special value indicating byte has no password whatsoever.

 {% task 5 %}
-Let's rectify Byte's password situation by setting it to *puppetlabs*.
+Let's rectify byte's password situation by setting it to *puppetlabs*.
 Type the following command:

 	passwd byte

-Now set the password to *puppetlabs* and pressing Enter (Return) twice.
+Now set the password to *puppetlabs* by typing it in and pressing Enter (Return) twice.
 You will not see anything displayed as you type the password.

-Now if you take another look at Byte using `puppet resource`, the value for Byte's password attribute should now be set to a SHA1 hash of the password, something a little like this: `'$1$hNahKZqJ$9ul/RR2U.9ITZlKcMbOqJ.'`
+Now if you take another look at byte using `puppet resource`, the value for byte's password attribute should now be set to a SHA1 hash of the password, something a little like this: `'$1$hNahKZqJ$9ul/RR2U.9ITZlKcMbOqJ.'`

 {% task 6 %}
-Now have a look at Byte's home directory, which was set to `'/home/byte'` by default.
+Now have a look at byte's home directory, which was set to `'/home/byte'` by default.
 Directories are a special kind of file, and so Puppet knows of them as File resources.
 The `title` of any file is, by default, the same as the path to that file.
 Let's find out more about the `tools` directory where our sidekick can store tools.
 Enter the command:

 	puppet resource file /home/byte/tools

 {% task 7 %}
 What? `ensure => 'absent',`?
 Values of the `ensure` attribute indicate the basic state of a resource.
 A value of absent means something doesn't exist at all.
-We need to make a directory for Byte to store tools in:
+We need to make a directory for byte to store tools in:

 	mkdir /home/byte/tools

-Now have another look at Byte's tools directory:
+Now have another look at byte's tools directory:

 	puppet resource file /home/byte/tools